* Iron ore stocks at Chinese ports shrink further

 By Enrico Dela Cruz

-MANILA, June 10 (Reuters) - Chinese iron ore futures rose on Monday along with prices of other steelmaking raw materials, buoyed by expectations that supply will remain limited as stocks at the country’s ports shrank further, while demand could pick up again.
+MANILA, June 10 (Reuters) - China’s iron ore jumped the most in nearly two weeks on Monday, rallying along with other steelmaking raw materials, amid limited supply as stocks at the country’s ports shrank further, while demand could pick up again.

-The most-actively traded iron ore contract on the Dalian Commodity Exchange gained as much as 2% to 721 yuan ($104.00) a tonne in morning trade, pulling away from a three-week low hit on Thursday.
+The most-actively traded iron ore contract on the Dalian Commodity Exchange gained 3.2% to 729.5 yuan ($105.24) a tonne, pulling away from a three-week low hit on Thursday, before the market closed for a three-day weekend.

-Iron ore inventory at Chinese ports SH-TOT-IRONINV hit 121.6 million tonnes as of last week, steadily falling in the last four weeks from a peak this year at close to 150 million tonnes.
+Iron ore inventory at Chinese ports SH-TOT-IRONINV hit 121.6 million tonnes as of last week, the lowest since early-2017.
+Inventories steadily fell in the last four weeks from a peak this year at close to 150 million tonnes.

 While China’s iron ore imports rebounded in May from an 18-month-low in April, last month’s shipment was still well down on the same month last year as disruptions to output in Brazil and Australia hampered shipments.